 As an Amazon Associate I earn from qualifying purchases.

 On paper, having a swimming pool in your yard sounds amazing.
 Cool off anytime?
 Sign me up!
-Wear a bikini or no shirt with feeling self-conscious?
+Wear a bikini or no shirt without feeling self-conscious?
 All-day long!
 Not having a wide heavy-duty pool ladder that will support my weight?
 Ehhhh…. not so much.

 Not being able to get into (or out of) my own swimming pool does not sound like my idea of a good time.